yulu/yulu.github.io/blog1/_posts/2024-01-15-effective-learning-2.md

 toc: true
 ---

 I wrote about [effective learning](/blog1/2022/04/25/effective-learning.html) in 2022.
-In 2023  I completed two MOOC courses: [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn) and [Mindshift](https://www.coursera.org/learn/mindshift), throug which I gained a deeper understanding of effective learning.
+In 2023  I completed two MOOC courses: [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn) and [Mindshift](https://www.coursera.org/learn/mindshift), though which I gained a deeper understanding of effective learning.
 This blog is a continuum from the last piece.

 ### The Essence of Learning